ArunPrakashJ2001/CSCI-567-BIRD-VOCALIZATION-CLASSIFICATION-USING-SUPERVISED-CONTRASTIVE-LEARNING/README.md

 3. Use phase-1 training.ipynb notebook to train using supervised contrastive learning.
 4. Save the weights as "sk_with_contrastive_loss.pth".
 The saved weights can be accessed from the given link: https://drive.google.com/file/d/1DZUYaBrwW6NRXvQgsqb2IPQRDwQX6g6z/view?usp=sharing
-5. Upload "sk_with_contrastive_loss.pth" inside a folder named "model weights" to phase-2 training.ipynb notebook to train the model using supervised learning.
+5. Upload "sk_with_contrastive_loss.pth" inside a folder named "model-weights" to phase-2 training.ipynb notebook to train the model using supervised learning.
 After training the model, we get an CMAP score of 82.58%.
 6. Save the weights from this model as "skresnet18_with_contrastive loss.pth".
 The saved weights can be accessed from the given link: https://drive.google.com/file/d/1R3jSCWQYMPenFuwVFmF7xlja6MOOfdCG/view?usp=sharing